 With over 30,000 hotel rooms; 3,000 Disney Vacation Club units & 799 campsites the accommodation options in Walt Disney World are numerous.
-Disney World Resorts provide unique theming, accommodation to suit a range of budgets & the opportunity to stay in the middle of the action.
-Our beginners guide to Walt Disney World Resorts has been updated for 2019 and has essential information to help you choose your vacation resort.
+Walt Disney World Resorts provide unique theming, accommodation to suit a range of budgets & the opportunity to stay in the middle of the action.
+Our Guide to Walt Disney World Resorts has been updated for 2019 and has essential information to help you choose your vacation resort.

-If you are visiting Walt Disney World nothing beats being in the heart of the action by staying in a Disney World Resort.
-In addition guests staying at Disney owned resorts get a number of perks including:
+If you are visiting Walt Disney World nothing beats being in the heart of the action by staying in a Walt Disney World Resort.
+Hotel guests staying at Disney owned resorts get a number of perks including:

 - Free transportation around Walt Disney World